 In relation to ATOL Certificates, the Customer will receive an email including a secure click-though link to their ATOL Certificate shortly after booking payment has been completed.
 In the unlikely event that the Customer has not received the ATOL Certificate email within 48 hours of completing their booking payment the Customer should contact customer support on (+44) 020 3788 4829 or email email@example.com

-In the unlikely event that physical travel documents are required, these will be sent to the address given by the Customer when making his / her reservation.
+Where a customer selected post as their delivery method for train tickets or for other services in the unlikely event that physical travel documents are required, these will be sent to the address given by the Customer when making his / her reservation.
 Travel documents can only be delivered to addresses in United Kingdom and will not be delivered to addresses in other countries.
 Expedia, Inc. reserves the right to charge a non-refundable fee which will be notified at the time of booking to courier travel documents to Customers.

 If the delivery of travel documents via email is impossible because of an error made by the Customer in providing his / her personal details, including email address, neither the Supplier nor Expedia, Inc. shall be liable.

 Expedia, Inc. operates the Website, which acts as an interface between the Customer and the Suppliers with respect to offering and supplying all Services.

 The purpose of this Article is to provide details of the terms and conditions of use of the Services provided by the Suppliers for the Customer's information.
 These details are not exhaustive and do not replace the Suppliers' Rules and Restrictions.
 In the event of any conflict or inconsistency between the General Terms and Conditions and the Rules and Restrictions, the Rules and Restrictions will prevail.
 The Rules and Restrictions of Suppliers are made available prior to making a booking.

 Except in the case of regulatory requirements to the contrary, these details do not give rise to any obligation or liability on the part of Expedia, Inc.